 PTZ Speed-Dome Working

 The first to arrive PTZ camera was identified by the NVR as HikVision.
 The simple method I had been using for camera network setup failed.
-After some time of trial and error I did get it set – not to the IP address I wanted but it works.
+After some time of trial and error I did get it set – not sure exactly how and not to the IP address I wanted, but it works.

 The camera is working but I suggest sticking with Besder cameras and avoiding the big-name brands.
 I get the impression that the big brands are a bit more locked-down or “tweaked” to work best with their own systems.
 I’m not using PC software, web browsers or special phone apps for setup or operation so everything must be simple and standard.

 Installation is a huge variable.
 You can pay someone to do it for your or do it yourself – DIY.
 If you use POE cameras the installation cost should be lower – cheaper cable, easier to run, one central power supply.
 If you can run cables, a DIY install will save a lot of cash.
 If you are not confident to DIY, don’t go drilling holes in or hammering things onto your house.

 To install a basic system yourself you will need some home handyman tools and some experience in their use.
 You will also need a RJ45 crimp tool and some crimp plugs – which are one-use only so get extras.